 We are committed to making this website accessible for people with disabilities.
 If you need assistance accessing any content, please email our website accessibility manager or call (616) 254-6556.

-We check the site with the WAVE evaluation tool, and we provide feedback to our web host when special coding needs to be updated.2 Our web host, Edlio, is correcting all platform errors, and "is committed to providing a platform that meets Section 508 requirements and Level A conformance to WCAG 2.0."
+We check the site with WAVE and Monsido's software, and we provide feedback to our web host when special coding needs to be updated.2 Our web host, Edlio, is correcting all platform errors, and states it "is committed to providing a platform that meets Section 508 requirements and Level A conformance to WCAG 2.0."

 Our procurement strategy also reflects our commitment to making technology accessible for people with disabilities.
 Priority is given to ADA-compliant products that have been proven to be accessible through field testing.

 Accessible content is helpful for everyone — not just those with disabilities — and our commitment to accessibility is about more than complying with the law: It is about better serving children.
 Do not hesitate to contact our accessibility manager to report any problems with any features or content on this site.

-2Our web host is aware that we need an alternative scrolling mechanism that will allow viewers to manually pause or stop the scrolling text marquee that appears on our home page, below the slideshow.
+2Our web host is aware that we need an alternative scrolling mechanism that will allow viewers to manually pause the scrolling text marquee on the home page.